hibaa8/TSS2026-LunarLions/README.md

 If this README or the additional documents provided in the <a href="/documents/">documents folder</a> are not enough to answer a specific question, please reach the SUITS tech team at nasa-suits@mail.nasa.gov.

-If there are any notable bugs with the TSS server blocking development, we welcome you to create a new issue within the GitHub repository.
+If there are any notable bugs with TSS blocking development, we welcome you to create a new issue within the GitHub repository.

 If you have reached the very end of this document and still want to learn more about how TSS works, feel free to read the more technical documentation located in the `src` folder: <a href="/src/README.md">TSS Development Documentation</a>